11-18-2016, Web Design

 Long story short: if you suck at your favorite FPS, you’ll fight enemies with reduced speed, health, and respawning frequency.
 If you’re a pro (or using an aim hack), the game will become that much harder for you.
 Just like that.

 The concept is really similar to what age-responsive design might do to websites all around the world.

 One size does not fit all

 Just like we don’t wear the same clothes as our kids or grandparents, we shouldn’t share the same online experience.
 Sure, we can simply visit different websites – but the idea behind the age-responsive design is for one website to suit the needs of different target groups, not the other way around.

 Ultimately, the choice is yours.
-We can’t guarantee that the age-responsive design will become as widely adapted as RWD did.
+We can’t guarantee that age-responsive design will become as widely adapted as RWD has been.
 Google is mostly silent about it, there are no YouTube clips regarding this idea, and, in general, nobody’s doing it at the moment.

 But just in case it does take off – you better be ready for it.

 - Age-responsive design might soon be “the thing”